ADVICE ON CHOOSING A WAKEBOARD

 starter kit

-When choosing a board and bindings, it's worth remembering that you get more for more - beginner wakeboard packages are ideal for inexperienced boarders and as a general board for cottage groups, for example.
-Obrien System + Clutch wakeboard package.
-If the users are very different sizes, a 135cm long board and 8-11 size open toe bindings are a good choice, Obrien System + Clutch package.
+When choosing a board and bindings, it's worth remembering that you get more value for more money - beginner wakeboard packages are ideal for inexperienced boarders and as a general board for mixed groups, for example Obrien System + Clutch wakeboard package.
+If the users vary a lot in sizes, a 135cm long board and 8-11 size open toe bindings are generally a good choice.
 By investing more, you get a longer lasting board set that will not run out of features even if the personal development of the board rider is fast and the goals are high.

-Wakeboarding is becoming increasingly divisive cable wakeboarding, where the traction is provided by a cable similar to a ski helmet and the traditional boat wakeboarding.
+Wakeboarding is becoming increasingly divisive in between the traditional boat wakeboarding and cable wakeboarding, where the traction is provided by a cable similar to a ski lift.

 choice of wakeboard bindings